 Observationdeck tells us that CERN put out a 5 minute video explaining the upgrade they just completed, and were planning high-luminosity upgrades that ‘will transform the LHC into a facility for precision studies’ over the next decade.
 The huge detectors, the gigantic digital cameras that snapshot millions of collisions every second, also received massive upgrades.

-The next phase of development is already mapped out, and proposes the construction of a new proton-proton collider that can reach collision energies of 100 trillion electron volts.
-‘This would be a discovery machine,’ CERN tells us, ‘capable of creating a huge range of new particles that physicists suspect may lie beyond the reach of the LHC.’
+They have now mapped out the next phase of development.
+It proposes the construction of a new proton-proton collider that can reach collision energies of 100 trillion electron volts.
+‘This would be a discovery machine,’ CERN tells us.
+‘Capable of creating a huge range of new particles that physicists suspect may lie beyond the reach of the LHC.’

-This ‘Future Circular Collider’ (FCC) is a gigantic circular tunnel of 100km length that could start working as early as 2040 and replace the current LHC.
+This ‘Future Circular Collider’ (FCC) is a gigantic circular tunnel of 100km length.
+It could start working as early as 2040 and replace the current LHC.